 The question repeats itself often throughout the summer months: What’ll you have?
 What can I get you?
 The subject, of course, is alcohol.
 Whether you’re there for the summer or for the long haul, you still want to make a good impression at parties.
-Thus, behold: The Corporette Guide to Drinking.
+If you’ve ever wondered what to drink at an office cocktail party, we’ve got you covered — behold, The Corporette Guide to Drinking.

 Our 2-second tip: The best kind of drink is the one that is sipped infrequently.
 In other words, try not to get drunk until the after party.